usnistgov/FogBank/README.md

 ## Sample Data Sets

-We have an example dataset of grayscale and resulting segmented images.
-The segmentation parameters are included.
+We have an example dataset of grayscale images with their resulting segmentation.
+The FogBank segmentation parameters are included.

 The dataset can be downloaded from the following link: